 2. Evaluate the lifecycle of your business records

 Perhaps your industry does not require document retention for a certain period of time.
 If establishing a document retention schedule is left up to personal preference, it can easily become a frustrating guessing game trying to decide what to keep.
 What if an old client resurfaces years later and needs a file?
 What if you get audited and those old receipts and financial statements are missing?
 For example, it’s a good rule of thumb to keep tax records for six years and every-day paperwork for 3 years.
-If you’re hesitant to purge important records, we recommend scanning them and storing them electronically via the cloud.
+If you’re hesitant to purge files and important records, we recommend scanning them and storing them electronically via the cloud.
 Keeping records in electronic format can greatly reduce overhead costs while ensuring that all records are still organized and accessible – which leads us to our third point.

 Get started by evaluating the lifecycle of your business records to determine timeframes for storage and destruction.
 Take the accounting department for example- each month invoices are passed through accounting and paid.
 These invoices may be referenced 2-3 times and passed between several coworkers for approval and payment.
 Then, the invoice is required to be stored for 5 years.
 The total lifecycle of this record is 5 years, but its active lifecycle is only 1 month – after 30 days, the record is approved for archival storage since it will most likely not need to be retrieved again until its destruction date.

 By reviewing each department’s document lifecycle and processes, you can establish guidelines for document storage, scanning, and shredding of purged files.